bgoncharuck/bbia/README.md

 <p>For 32bit integer max value is (2^(2^32-1))-1 and need 15.(9) == 16 GigaByte of RAM (2^32-1 * 4 byte) to save it
 <p>For 64bit integer max value is (2^(2^64-1))-1 and need 127.(9) == 128 ExaByte of RAM (2^64-1 * 8 byte) to save it
-<p>Don't forget to count additional integer for sign save.
-Also need extra memory for multiplication, division, from and to base.
+<p>Don't forget to count additional integer for sign and used level save.
+Also need extra memory for operations.
 The bigger count of levels the more memory you need for this operations.

 Also BBIA can be considered as canonical and shifted numeric system of integer values with additional sign save [pure, positional, with direct presentation of forms and natural weight order]